New Year’s Eve in Brazil: Tips, Traditions, and Famous Destinations

 New Year’s Eve in Brazil

-While Christmas is seeing as a family holiday in Brazil, New Year’s Eve is when people gather with their friends to party.
+While Christmas is seen as a family holiday in Brazil, New Year’s Eve is when people gather with their friends to party.
 It is very common for groups of friends to rent a big house someplace nice to celebrate the new year together.
 Favorite destinations are anywhere on the coast, where people usually go to the beach close to midnight to watch fireworks.

 Even though people like to dress up and buy new clothes, the New Year’s Eve celebrations in Brazil are usually very informal, with Brazilians wearing their flip flops, beachwear, and light clothes.